Potato Latkes ~ The Garden of Eating - a sinfully good blog about food

 Ingredients

-• 1 knob of celery root, peeled (optional)
+* 1 knob of celery root or 1 sweet potato, peeled (optional)

-• Peanut oil for frying (the amount will depend on the size of the pan you're using - you want the oil to be between 1/8" and 1/4" inch deep)
+* Peanut or grapeseed oil for frying (the amount will depend on the size of the pan you're using - you want the oil to be between 1/4 and 1/2-inch deep)

-1. Grate the potatoes celery root using either a box grater or a cuisinart with grating attachment.
+1. Grate the potatoes and celery root using either a box grater or a Cuisinart with grating attachment.
 Some people prefer their potatoes more finely grated and some more coarsely grated - it is up to you.

 2. Grate the onions into a separate smaller bowl then wring the moisture out of them by either squeezing individual handfuls or by placing them in a clean dishtowel and wringing them out that way.
 Throw the dried onions in a large bowl.

-3. Wring out the potatoes and celery root in the same fashion, placing the dried potatoe gratings in the large bowl with the onions.
+3. Wring out the potatoes and celery root in the same fashion, placing the dried out gratings in the large bowl with the onions.

 You might also like: